Rufous scrubbird: Taxonomy

 One of two species of Atrichornis, known as scrubbirds, the only extant populations of the Atrichornithidae family; the noisy scrubbird Atrichornis clamosus is restricted to a small population in western Australia.

 Two subspecies are recognized: the nominate Atrichornis rufescens rufescens, and A. rufescens ferrieri.

 The description of a new species by Edward Pierson Ramsay, Atrichia rufescens, was published in 1867 in the Proceedings of the Zoological Society of London (1866).
 Ramsay purchased two male specimens from T. MacGillivray and compared them with a previously described species from the southwest of Australia.
 The collector J. F. Wilcox shot these specimens in dense vegetation along the edge of Bowling Creek, near the Richmond River in New South Wales, noting the great difficulty in obtaining them.
 The epithet rufescens was proposed for the rufous tint of the plumage that distinguished it from the western scrubbird, named by John Gould as Atrichia clamosa.

 Description

 Both sexes are brown with a rufous breast and a lightly barred back.
 The male has a long white streak on both sides on his neck and noticeable white edging on his throat.
 The female has a lighter breast and lacks the white edging.
+They are known for loud vocalisations and at times can produce extensive repertoire of mimicry.